handsontable/handsontable/docs/content/guides/rows/row-sorting.md

   height: 'auto',
   width: 'auto',
   multiColumnSorting: {
-    // at initialization, sort data by column 1, in ascending order
     initialConfig: [
-      {
+      // at initialization, sort the data by the 'Brand' column, in ascending order {
         column: 0,
         sortOrder: 'asc',
       },
-      // at initialization, sort data by column 2, in descending order {
+      // at initialization, sort the data by the 'Model' column, in descending order {
         column: 1,
         sortOrder: 'desc',